afincha/validity/README.md

 ### Gotchas

-Right now, only form members of tag type `<input>` can be validated.
+* Right now, only form members of tag type `<input>` can be validated.
 I plan to add support for other tags, such as `<select>` soon.
+* This library only works for forms that are submitted using JavaScript.

 ### Tests